google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 ### Choosing alternative images with JavaScript and server-side scripting

-There are a number of JavaScript techniques for ascertaining the viewport size and requesting images accordingly – possibly in combination with server-side scripting.
+There are a number of JavaScript techniques for ascertaining the viewport size and requesting images accordingly &ndash; possibly in combination with server-side scripting.
 As well as adding complexity, these techniques can preclude browser optimisations such as image prefetching.